sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 3. In Visual Studio Code choose **Install** to enable the extension for CDS Language Support.

 > If the extension is already installed and enabled in VS Code, it will be updated automatically.
+Learn more about the features in this short [demo](https://community.sap.com/topics/cloud-application-programming).

 [DONE]